8 Reasons to Use Chatbots For Recruiting

 2. Give candidates 24/7 access

 Candidates who are currently working a standard 9-to-5 aren’t typically job searching during normal business hours.
 Chatbots give them a way to have their hiring questions answered even when your recruiters are off duty, like on nights and weekends.
-This can help you save on labor costs while keeping downtime to a minimum.
+This can help you save on labor costs while minimizing downtime.

 Chatbots for recruiting even offer the capability to respond in different languages, which is ideal if you’re recruiting internationally.